chfoo/callfunc/README.md

 ## Structures

-Unlike C arrays, the fields in C structures aren't necessaily next to each other.
+Unlike C arrays, the fields in C structures aren't necessarily next to each other.
 The way structs are packed depends on the ABI.
 To obtain the size and field offsets, build a `StructType`.

 To build this C struct: